 <![LOG[[Win32App] Start detectionManager SideCarRegistryDetectionManager]LOG]!><time="19:36:29.8759872" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[RegistryKeyOrValueExistsFullPath NOT Check32BitOn64, baseReg HKEY_LOCAL_MACHINE]LOG]!><time="19:36:30.0071701" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[RegistryKeyExistsFullPath opening full path HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{95160000-0052-0409-1000-0000000FF1CE}...]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[RegistryKeyExistsFullPath NOT Check32BitOn64, baseReg HKEY_LOCAL_MACHINE]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[RegistryKeyExistsFullPath opening subPath SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{95160000-0052-0409-1000-0000000FF1CE}]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Got reg value path: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{95160000-0052-0409-1000-0000000FF1CE}, name: DisplayName, value: Microsoft Visio Viewer 2016]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Equal: actualValue: Microsoft Visio Viewer 2016, DetectionValue: Microsoft Visio Viewer 2016, applicationDetected: True]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Checked reg path: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{95160000-0052-0409-1000-0000000FF1CE}, name: DisplayName, operator: 1, type: 3, value: Microsoft Visio Viewer 2016 , result of applicationDetected: True]LOG]!><time="19:36:30.0131559" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] detectionManager SideCarRegistryDetectionManager got applicationDetectedByCurrentRule: True as system]LOG]!><time="19:36:30.0131559" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Completed detectionManager SideCarRegistryDetectionManager, applicationDetectedByCurrentRule: True]LOG]!><time="19:36:30.0131559" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file="">

-- Script file: Select a PowerShell script that will detect the presence of the app on the client.
-The app will be detected when the script both returns a 0 value exit code and writes a string value to STDOUT.
+- Script file – Select a PowerShell Win32 App Detection Script that will detect the presence of the application on the client.
+The app is considered detected when the script returns an exit code of 0 and writes a string value to STDOUT.

-- Run script as 32-bit process on 64-bit clients: Select Yes to run the script in a 32-bit process on 64-bit clients.
-Select No (default) to run the script in a 64-bit process on 64-bit clients.
-32-bit clients run the script in a 32-bit process.
+- Run the script as a 32‑bit process on 64‑bit clients – Choose Yes to run the script in a 32‑bit process on 64‑bit devices.
+Select No (default) to run the script in a 64‑bit process.
+On 32‑bit clients, the script always runs in a 32‑bit process.

-- Enforce script signature check: Select Yes to verify that a trusted publisher has signed the script, which will allow the script to run with no warnings or prompts displayed.
-The script will run unblocked.
-Select No (default) to run the script with user confirmation without signature verification.
+- Enforce script signature check – Select Yes to verify that the script is signed by a trusted publisher.
+This allows the script to run without warnings or prompts.
+Select No (default) to run the script without signature verification, which may require user confirmation.

 Exit Code and STDOUT stream